Anthony-J-Garot/snippets_graphql/README.md

 ## Subscriptions

-This is really the bread and butter of this example code.
+This was the bread and butter of this example code because I could not find many online examples with fully functional code and unit tests.

 I scapeled code from the example in the
 [datadvance/ DjangoChannelsGraphqlWs](https://github.com/datadvance/DjangoChannelsGraphqlWs)
 repo.
 He used pytest for his unit tests, which worked once I figured out what I needed to make pytest run.
-However, I am more familiar with unittest; and my existing tests for queries and mutations were already in unittest.
+However, I am more familiar with unittest; and my existing graphene tests for queries and mutations were already in unittest.

+**Note:** There are two separate subscriptions within the App:

+* OnSnippetTransaction (uses groups)
+* OnSnippetNoGroup (used primarily through this example)

+The first sends transactions to groups, and the second sends transactions to everyone.
+Throughout the testing and front-end code, I used the no-group version because it was simpler.

 ## Unit Tests for Subscriptions